Thyroid Surgery

 Scar, 9 months after minimally invasive total thyroidectomy

 Scar.
 Patient with papillary thyroid carcinoma who has had the first surgery 5 weeks prior (1/2 of the thyroid was removed).
 Patient came back for completion of total thyroidectomy that included removal of the remaining ½ of the thyroid and lymph nodes in the central neck compartment (level 6 and 7), Second incision was placed in the old scar.
-This picture represents second scar 2 weeks after the second surgery.
+This picture represents the second scar 2 weeks after the second surgery.

 Scar, 1 year after thyroid lobectomy.